vxzry/vxzry.github.io/_posts/2020-05-02-d365-azure-devops.md

   * [Visual Studio](#visual-studio)
   * [Workspaces](#workspaces)
 - [Adding items to your project...](#adding-items-to-your-project)

-In this tutorial, I will show you how to set up your D365 dev environment to connect to your Azure DevOps project.
-I will use our current setup as an example.

 ### Prerequisites
 1. User must atleast have a **Basic** access level on their Azure DevOps organization to access Azure Repos.
 See this [link](https://azure.microsoft.com/en-us/pricing/details/devops/azure-devops-services/) for the pricing.